Redislabs-Solution-Architects/AdGears/README.md

-## Using Redis Gears to Increase Ad Revenue
+## Using Redis Gears to Increase Advertising Revenue

 ### Description
 This application is built to demonstrate how to: